 Then, drovers moved stock to find feed when grass was scarce, but in the early years of settlement, the only way to get stock to and from market or from the ports was to use a drover.
 Known for their hard-drinking and foul mouths they were often away for months at a time.

-My ggg grandfather James Bishop was of those hardy breed.
+My ggg grandfather James Bishop was of those hardy breeds.
 He herded cattle from Adelaide to the Western District and moved sheep for the local stations for around 30 years.

 CHILDREN OF JAMES BISHOP & SARAH HUGHES